vaskort/vaskort.github.io/_posts/2017-10-08-create-your-first-end-to-end-test-in-5-minutes.md

 title: Create your first automated end-to-end test in 5 minutes (with Chimp JS)
 ---

-Before a few months I was assigned a project to create the structure for automated testing so we can .
-There were a few things that I should take into consideration to complete this project:
+About a year ago, while I was working at [Hopster](www.hopster.tv), I was assigned a project to create the structure for automated testing so we can test the functionality of some basic pages like registration, login etc. There were a few things that I should have taken into consideration to complete this project:

 - Create the end-to-end tests with a framework (obviously).
-- Add my tests to a pre-existing Jenkins server for CI (Continuous Integration - yep I didn't know what that meant in the beginning).
+- Create a Jenkins job to a pre-existing Jenkins server
-- Be able to trigger a Jenkins job when I push to develop.
+- Be able to trigger the Jenkins job whenever I pushed to develop branch.
 - Send a success/fail message to a particular channel on Slack if the test passed/failed.

-I will try to cover the first bullet in this post.
+I will try to cover the first bullet in this post, the development of the end-to-end tests.

 ### The framework to create the tests